luisdtk/SalutR/README.md

 # Features
 * Instant Setup: Get started in no time with an intuitive installation process.

-* Massive Plugin Library: Over 100 plugins designed to enhance server management, support programming, and encourage learning.
+* Massive Plugin Library: Designed to enhance server management, support programming, and encourage learning.

 * Minimal Resource Use: Despite offering so much, SalutR won’t slow down your server or client.

-* Cross-Version Compatibility: Whether you’re using the Stable, Canary, or PTB Discord builds, SalutR works smoothly across them all.

-* Customizable Interface: Personalize your Discord experience with themes, custom CSS, and a built-in editor for easy tweaking.

 * Privacy First: Say goodbye to tracking—SalutR ensures your activity stays private by blocking Discord's analytics and crash reports.